Wilfred/bfc/docs/faq.md

 use the term "the unmentionable programming language".

-To avoid confusion (and help search engines), this website uses the term "brainfuck" on the home page.
-Other pages use "BF".
+To avoid confusion (and help search engines), this website uses the term "brainfuck" on introductions, such as the home page.
+In other cases I use "BF".

 ## Are there other BF optimisers?